-As shown in Table 3.1, 26.5% (486.5 acres) of the total prime farmland soils on TVA-managed lands would be unavailable for agricultural use under Alternative C. Because only minor differences between Alternatives B and C are proposed, the effects under this alternative would be similar to those under Alternative B. However, fewer lands would be allocated for Zone 6 (Developed Recreation) use under this alternative.
-The total allocation of prime farmlands under Zones 3 (Sensitive Resource Management) and 4 (Natural Resource Conservation) under Alternative C would be similar to Alternative B, although there would be 2.3 fewer acres allocated as Zone 4 (Natural Resource Conservation) under Alternative C.
+As shown in Table 3.1, 26.8% (492.91 acres) of the total prime farmland soils on TVA-managed lands would be unavailable for agricultural use under Alternative C. Because only minor differences between Alternatives B and C are proposed, the effects under this alternative would be similar to those under Alternative B. However, fewer lands would be allocated for Zone 6 (Developed Recreation) use under this alternative.
+The total allocation of prime farmlands under Zones 3 (Sensitive Resource Management) and 4 (Natural Resource Conservation) under Alternative C would be similar to Alternative B, although there would be 3.3 more acres allocated as Zone 4 (Natural Resource Conservation) under Alternative C.

-3.2.
-Recreation
+3.2 Recreation